-In the Buckeston Academy High School, the wealthy, arrogant, narcissist and bigot Kyle Kingson is a student that does not respect his classmates.
-When Kyle is elected representative of the students, he plays a prank with the outcast Kendra that has the fame of being a witch.
-He invites her to a party and humiliates her in front of their classmates.
+At the Buckeston Academy High School, the wealthy, arrogant, narcissistic, and bigoted Kyle Kingson is a student who does not respect his classmates.
+When Kyle is elected representative of the students, he plays a prank on the outcast Kendra, who has a reputation as a witch: he invites her to a party and humiliates her in front of their classmates.
 However, Kendra curses him with a spell that makes Kyle as ugly as his soul.
-Further, she tells that if he does not find anyone who loves him within a year, he will be doomed to that appearance forever.
-When Kyle's father Rob Kingson sees him, he takes Kyle to specialists but the doctors do not know what to do.
-So Rob hides Kyle in an apartment with a maid and a blind tutor.
+Further, she tells him that if he does not find anyone who loves him within a year, he will be doomed to that appearance forever.
+When Kyle's father, Rob Kingson, sees him, he takes Kyle to specialists but the doctors do not know what to do, so Rob hides Kyle in an apartment with a maid and a blind tutor.
 When Kyle sees his mate Lindy on the streets, he saves her from a dangerous drug dealer and he brings her to his apartment to protect her.
-Now his only hope is that Lindy falls in love with him.Written by
+Now his only hope is that Lindy will fall in love with him.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 95 of 120 people found this review helpful.